subor/sdk/docs/en/faq.md

 1. What features will be available?

-    We plan to eventually have feature list similar to Xbox Live, PSN, Steam, GoG, etc.
+    We plan to eventually have a feature list similar to Xbox Live, PSN, Steam, GoG, etc.

 1. Can you be more specific?